Deploying a Mycorrhiza wiki is simple.

 static/favicon.ico is used as a favicon for the site.
 File

-static/common.css is used for styling.
+static/common.css can be used to override default styles.
 Both are optional.